apache/qpid-dispatch/doc/notes/policy.md

 - too many connection from one external host

 #
+    @param[in] listenername : listener receiving the connection
+    @param[in] originhost   : host name of the client system originating the connection

+    @return the accept is allow and a socket is opened

     bool policy_listener_accept(
         const char *listenername,
-        const char *hostname,
+        const char *originhost)
-        void       *netaddr_info)

-The policy engine returns an allow/deny decision after deciding if this host is allowed to connect the the listener. netaddr_info is some binary info to help the policy engine determine if the the hostname is within configured IP address ranges.
+The policy engine returns an allow/deny decision after deciding if this client host is allowed to open a new socket to the listener.

 ## Policy Authority AMQP Open

 The AMQP Open performative received acceptance is called after the network socket is open and after the AMQP and security handshaking has completed.
-Now both the user identity and the target of the AMQP Open are both known.
-The open may be rejected and the connection is closed with an error.
+Now both the user identity and the requested service name, contained in the hostname field of the AMQP Open, are known.

+If the Open is allowed then the named policy is installed for this listener to control further operations on this service.

+If the Open is denied then the error condition and description are returned to the listener.
+The listener is expected to close the connection.

+        @param[in] listenername : listener receiving the Open
+        @param[in] originhost   : host name of the client system originating the connection
+        @param[in] authid       : authorized user name
+        @param[in] servicename  : service named in the Open hostname field

+        @param[in,out] policyname     : policy to use if Open is allowed
+        @param[in]     policynamesize : size of policy name buffer

+        @param[in,out] condition       : condition name to return if Open is denied
+        @param[in]     conditionsize   : size of condition buffer
+        @param[in,out] description     : condition description if Open is denied
+        @param[in]     descriptionsize : size of description buffer

-    void * policy_listener_open(
+    bool policy_listener_open(
         const char *listenername,
+        const char *originhost,
-        const char          *hostname,
+        const char *authid,
-        const char	        *authid)
+        const char *servicename,

-The policy engine returns a TBD policy allow/deny decision if user 'authid' connected through listenername is allowed to open a connection to hostname.
-If the connection is allowed then a policy configuration is returned.
-If the connection is denied then a null is returned and the connection is closed.
+        char * policyname,
+        int    policynamesize,

+        char * condition,
+        int    conditionsize,
+        char * description,
+        int    descriptionsize)

+### AMQP Open - Connection processing

+Open processing is performed in two phases.

+#### Open - user connection origin

+First the user's connecting host origin address is checked.
+The connection may be denied if the user is not logging in from an acceptable host on the network.

+#### Open - user access policy

+Next the policy tables are consulted to see if this user has rights to the application.
+If the user is granted access by membership in a role then the user connection is allowed.
+Otherwise it is denied.

 # Local Policy Authority (LocalPA)